gi-ux/BachelorProject/README.md

 To have a better management of the project, different folders have been created:
 - **csv** folder contains miscellaneous .csv files used
-- **doc** folder contains information regarding the progress and implementation of the project, this folder also houses reports for the project display.
+- **doc** folder contains information regarding the progress and implementation of the project, this folder also houses reports for the project display
-- **id_finder** folder contains a .py file that is used to get Twitter usernames from accounts id.
+- **id_finder** folder contains some .py file that are used to get Twitter usernames/id from accounts id/username
+- **new_studies** folder contains new studies about new dataset collected
 - **notebook** folder contains all Notebooks and .py files
-- **sage** folder contains the Python implementation of the SAGE project (found in External Tools > SAGE), modified and updated for use in this project.
+- **sage** folder contains the Python implementation of the SAGE project (found in External Tools > SAGE), modified and updated for use in this project
-- **youtube_checker** folder contains a custom parser user to identify the availability of YouTube urls.
+- **youtube_checker** folder contains a custom parser user to identify the availability of YouTube urls

 Some folders are kept offline for size and privacy reasons.